Plant and leaf hoppers

 Crop: Rice

 Why is it a problem?
-Leaf hoppers and plant hoppers are sap-sucking insects that at high densities can desiccate and ultimately kill rice patches of rice plants (called hopper burn).
-However, it rarely if ever requires management in Bhutan.
-Some species can also transmit viruses, but rice viruses, although present, are currently not considered to be important in Bhutan.
+Leaf hoppers and plant hoppers are sap-sucking insects that at high densities can desiccate and ultimately kill patches of rice plants (called hopper burn).
+However, it rarely requires management in Bhutan.
+Some species can also transmit viruses, but rice viruses, although present, are currently important in Bhutan.

 IDENTIFICATION